hleveillegauvin/CodingClub/README.md

     assemble nova001.beat nova001.dur nova001.recip | rid -GLId | grep -v "r$" | grep "^[1-2].[0-9]*[[:space:]]" |  awk -F[[:space:]] '{ print $2 }' | stats

 The mean duration of notes on upbeat is 0.50, meaning that every notes on upbeats are eight notes.
 It looks like, in this song, notes on upbeats are shorter than notes on downbeats.
+Once we're done, we can delete our temporary files using `rm`:

+    rm nova001.beat nova001.dur nova001.recip

 Sometimes it can be useful to estimate the duration of a piece based on its tempo.
 For example, imagine we wanted to record a collection of piano rags by Scott Joplin.
 Let's start by changing our current working directory: